Joachim Karsch

 Joachim Karsch (June 20, 1897 – February 11, 1945) was a German artist.
-He was born in Breslau and died in Groß Gandern, Sternberg.
+He was born in Breslau (Wrocław) and died in Groß Gandern, Sternberg (Gądków Wielki), Gmina Torzym).
 In 1932, he won a bronze medal in the art competitions at the Los Angeles Games for his Stabwechsel ("Baton passing").

 He committed suicide during World War II, instead of being taken to a Russian prisoner of war camp.